eclipse-set/browser/BUILD_INSTRUCTIONS.md

 6. Import projects from `java/` via File -> Import -> Existing Projects into Workspace
 7. Import the Checkstyle configuration from the SET repository (`releng/eclipse/CheckstyleEclipse.xml`) via Window -> Preferences -> Checkstyle
 8. Build all projects

-The example project is a great starting point for trying out new functionality.

 # Production build